 Minor in Applied International Studies

 The Minor in Applied International Studies is designed to help students integrate a practical, applied international experience into a coherent course of study.
-The minor is built around four key principles:
+The minor is built around four key components:

 - Local understanding with a global perspective